MyZenKey/sp-sdk-ios/README.md

             let mnc = authorizedResponse.mnc
             // pass these identifiers to your secure server to perform a token request case .error(let authorizationError):
-            // Error is returned identity provider
-        case .cancelled:
+            // There was an error with the authorization request case .cancelled:
-            //The user cancelled request in ZenKey application }
+            // The user cancelled their request in the ZenKey application }
     }
 }